 When characters are faced with a challenge, we want to see how they rise or fall to the occasion.
 When they encounter difficulties in their personal relationships, we want to see how they resolve their problems.
 We want to see them survive or thrive, and sometimes we want to see them fail, as might be the case in a story about an antihero.

 Because we care about the characters in character-driven stories, we can form deeper attachments to them and the stories they inhabit.
 Character-driven stories often leave a lasting impression on readers, because they’re based on emotional rather than intellectual interest.

 Plot vs. Character: Striking a Balance

 Some readers insist that they need a gripping plot to keep them interested.
 Others say that the best stories are built around characters.
 And writers are split on the issue too.
 Some work from a plot outline while others work from character development.

 Of course, the best stories make good use of both plot and characters.

-Whether plot or characters drive your fiction writing is totally subjective.
+Whether plot or characters drive your story will be totally subjective.
 Each writer must find a style for story development that feels comfortable and produces desired results.

 Do you focus more on plot or characters?
 Do you try to strike a balance?
 Which kind of stories do you prefer to read?
 Share your thoughts by leaving a comment, and keep writing!